Shenggao Li

 University of Notre Dame, Notre Dame, IN

-I am a Ph.D. student in the Aerospace and Mechanical Engineering Department at the University of Notre Dame, co-advised by Dr. Patrick M. Wensing (University of Notre Dame) and Dr. Wei Zhang (Southern University of Science and Technology, China).
-My research focuses on the design and control of legged robots.
+I received my Ph.D. degree in the Department of Aerospace and Mechanical Engineering at the University of Notre Dame, co-advised by Dr. Patrick M. Wensing (University of Notre Dame) and Dr. Wei Zhang (Southern University of Science and Technology, China).

-I designed the first version of the XiaoTian robot in SUSTech which later end up with a commercial quadruped robot at https://www.limxdynamics.com/en.
+I designed the first version of the XiaoTian robot in SUSTech, which later ended up as a commercial quadruped robot at LimX Dynamics.

-I pioneered the development of a hopping locomotion strategy for a quadruped robot, utilizing a control Lyapunov function-based QP controller in conjunction with differential-flatness-based planning.
-I have also explored the contact wrench feasibility problem through a geometric sufficient condition.
+I developed a gait and trajectory optimization algorithm based on A* search and tree representation for a quadruped robot, with only 25 searches per iteration on average.
+I explored the contact wrench feasibility problem through a geometric sufficient condition.
 This approach allows for the computation of the sufficient wrench 140 times faster than the traditional second-order-cone-programming method, with only a 7% reduction in yaw moment accuracy, powered by an explicit solution to the force distribution problem on a supporting line.
-Recently, my work has concentrated on applying differential dynamic programming (DDP) and search-based algorithms for achieving gait/contact implicit trajectory optimization in legged robots, with a particular focus on quadruped robots.
+I have also pioneered the development of a hopping locomotion strategy for a quadruped robot, utilizing a control Lyapunov function-based QP controller in conjunction with differential-flatness-based planning.